apache/spark/docs/sparkr.md

 {% endhighlight %}
 </div>

-The data sources API can also be used to save out DataFrames into multiple file formats.
-For example we can save the DataFrame from the previous example to a Parquet file using `write.df` (Until Spark 1.6, the default mode for writes was `append`.
-It was changed in Spark 1.7 to `error` to match the Scala API)
+The data sources API can also be used to save out SparkDataFrames into multiple file formats.
+For example we can save the SparkDataFrame from the previous example to a Parquet file using `write.df`.

 <div data-lang="r"  markdown="1">
 {% highlight r %}